 Explore Kata Tjuta by trail

-Say farewell to the Uluru-Kata Tjuta National Park and begin your drive to Kings Creek Station (collecting firewood along the way).
+Say farewell to the Uluru-Kata Tjuta National Park and drive to Kings Creek Station.

-Pitch your tent or stay in a safari cabin set among natural bush, try a famous Kings Creek camel burger, or stroll to the George Gill lookout for magnificent views of the range.
-Enjoy a campfire dinner at Kings Creek Station.
+Pitch your own tent with the choice of grassed or un-grassed sites or stay in one of station’s bush tents.
+Try a famous Kings Creek camel burger or stroll to the George Gill lookout for magnificent views of the ranges.
+End the day by enjoying a campfire dinner at Kings Creek Station.

 Beat the heat with a sunrise Kings Canyon rim walk